cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ##4.
 Initialise the Required Add-ons

-Now that that's done, we need to configure two add-ons, [config](https://www.cloudcontrol.com/documentation/add-ons/config) and [mysqls](https://www.cloudcontrol.com/documentation/add-ons/mysql-shared).
-The config add-on's required for determining the active environment and mysqls for storing our session and logging information.
+Now that that's done, we need to configure two add-ons, config and mysqls.
+The config Add-on is required for determining the active environment and mysqls for storing our session and logging information.

 ###4.1 Check the Add-on Configuration